-A self taught abstract painter born in Norfolk in 1970, now living and working in Middlesex, I use a variety of media, mainly acrylics, gesso and metal leaf to create atmospheric and deceptively understated pieces often on a large scale.
+A self taught abstract painter born in Norfolk in 1970, now living and working in Middlesex, I use a variety of media, mainly acrylics, gesso and metal leaf to create atmospheric and deceptively understated pieces.

 I started abstract painting during a long period of chronic ill health as it provided comfort.
 Feeling imprisoned in my own body, it followed that my mind, perhaps as a form of self-preservation 'hibernated', and abstract art became the obvious and indeed only form of self expression.

-Many layers of mixed media over the large expanse of canvas or panel offer overall depth.
+Many layers of mixed media over the expanse of canvas or panel offer overall depth.
 Emerging delicately from that expanse of what from a distance appears as solid colour are textured details evoking fresh possibilities challenging the stability of hibernation.

 Having previously worked as a picture frame restorer I developed an appreciation of the qualities of some of the traditional materials used in that field.
 Incorporating them in many of my paintings they help to provide depth and texture.